diegopm2000/Java_lab/25-SampleWithAnnotations/README.md

-# Spring Sample with XML
+# Spring Sample with Annotations

-Spring Complete Sample using configuration in XML file
+Spring Complete Sample using configuration based on Annotations